 Blueberry Basil Sorbet Step-by-Step Preparation Guide

-“The key to a perfect sorbet is finding the right balance between the sweetness of the simple syrup and the tartness of the lemon juice.”
+“The key to a perfect sorbet is balancing sweetness from the simple syrup with the tartness of the lemon juice and the herbaceous lift of basil.”

 Blueberry Basil Sorbet Tips for Achieving the Perfect Texture